isbeorn/nina.docs/docs/tabs/imaging.md

 ![platesolve](../images/tabs/imaging_platesolve.png)

 1. Plate solving results
-2. Toggles ON/OFF synching the telescope mount with the plate solved coordinates (recommended when )
+2. Toggles ON/OFF synching the telescope mount with the plate solved coordinates
-3. Toggles ON/OFF reslewing the mount to the plate solved coordinates if the plate solved position is not matching with the expected one
+3. Toggles ON/OFF reslewing and recentering the mount to the plate solved coordinates if the plate solved position is not matching with the expected one
-4. Toggles ON/OFF recentering the mount to the target until the error is less than what defined in (5)
-5. Error threshold for (4)
+4. Error threshold for (4)
-6. Exposure that will be used to capture the image for plate solving
+5. Exposure that will be used to capture the image for plate solving
-7. Filter that will be used to capture the image for plate solving
+6. Filter that will be used to capture the image for plate solving
-8. Binning that will be used to capture the image  for plate solving
-9. Captures  an image for plate solving
+7. Captures  an image for plate solving
-10. History of plate solving sessions
+8. History of plate solving sessions

 **Q. Polar alignment** ![polaricon](../images/tabs/imaging_polaricon.PNG)
 The polar alignment panel gives you two ways to determine how off your polar alignment is and to improve it.
 One is plate solved polar alignment and the other is DARV slew.